harturalcantara/postcode/README.md

 Runs the app in development mode.
 Open http://localhost:3000 to view it in your browser.

+## Description

+Instant messaging is widely utilized by individuals and businesses, enabling a swift exchange of content, including text, images, audio, animations, and videos.
+As a result, a wide array of communication possibilities is facilitated, catering to both one-on-one interactions and group conversations.
+Instant messaging software has become an integral part of the daily routine for many individuals and businesses, proving indispensable for the operations of numerous companies and serving as a source of entertainment for many individuals.

 ## Product

 Instant messaging software.
 The user will send messages in the format of text, image, animation, video, and audio.
 A user account is required to use the program.
 The account will have a name, email, avatar, and a description.